My goals

 I learned that it refers to a previously mentioned place.

-It’s actually not hard to find a program to learn grammar in a structured way, following Iclal’s advice , I searched for playlists and found Learn French with Alexa ’s playlist perfect.
+It’s actually not hard to find a program to learn grammar properly, following Iclal’s advice , I searched for playlists and found Learn French with Alexa ’s playlist perfect.

 I reached a point where I’m actively practicing grammar, vocabulary (new and existing words) and speaking the language whenever I have the chance.

-Next on my journey is a visit to France for some immersion time to practice speaking and listening to French every day.
+Next on my journey is a visit to France for some immersion time to practice speaking and listening every day.

 Self learning tools